 Moving to South Africa

 With South African tourism growing year on year, it is no surprise that immigration is following suit.
 Every year, thousands of people move to the Rainbow Nation; a term coined by Desmond Tutu to describe the country’s melting pot of cultures.
-Diversity aside, it is the enviable climate, 3,000 kilometres of beaches, breath taking landscapes, and game reserves that draw many to the expat life in South Africa.
+As well as diversity, it is the enviable climate, 3,000 kilometres of beaches, breath taking landscapes, and game reserves that draw many to the expat life in South Africa.

 Whilst South Africa is rich with its own traditions and cultures, its multi-cultural society means that the cities are becoming dynamic and forward-looking.
 The government is investing heavily in infrastructure, the economy, and education.
 For this reason, it is a compelling option for many who are seeking a better quality of life abroad.